U.S News & World Report Professional Ratings Explained

 The process for deciding the rank of law firms’ was:

 - Ask “prominent” (whoever this might suggest) citizens located in the law community what they believe the criteria of a good lawyer should be.

-- Use a combination of the following to rank attorneys:
+So use a combination of the following to rank attorneys:

 a.
-Data from surveys that are completed.
+Data from completed surveys.

 b.
-Information Best Lawyers provided
+Information that Best Lawyers provided